crowdin/android-studio-plugin/README.md

 Plugin will automatically find strings.xml file in the values directory and if renewed it will be uploaded to Crowdin instantly.

-To download translations from Crowdin, choose in menu: Tools > Crowdin > Download.
-Translations will be exported to the Resources folder.
+To download translations from Crowdin, choose in menu: `Tools > Crowdin > Download`.
+Translations will be exported to the `Resources` folder.

 ### Change log
 **Version 0.5.0**
-+ Published pluggin
++ Published plugin

 ### Seeking Assistance